Is dynamic dedicated path protection tractable?: A shortcoming and its correction

 Incorrect, however, was using only $\preceq_n$ for unsorted labels (i.e., when at least one label is unsorted).
 In \cite{10.3390/e23091116}, we assumed that we could use (\ref{e:normal}) if for an unsorted label we swapped its traits, but we were wrong as labels with incomparable traits cannot be sorted.
 That is a shortcoming.

 A correction: the normal or the cross comparison must hold, as given by (\ref{e:cmp=}) and denoted by $\preceq_=$; no simpler comparison exists for any labels (sorted or not) using $\preceq$ for traits.
 There are only three comparisons possible: $\preceq_n$, $\preceq_x$ and $\preceq_=$.
 Proposition \ref{t:redundant} for unsorted labels does not hold so $\preceq_n$ cannot be used alone, and by Proposition \ref{t:incorrect} comparison $\preceq_x$ cannot be used alone at all (even for sorted labels).
-Only (\ref{e:cmp=}) remains.
+Only (\ref{e:cmp=}) remains, provided we can only use $\preceq$ for traits.